All Episodes

 This has brought the people together.

-This is the first time the Middle East crisis has brought people together as opposed to driving them apart, and to declare that our future will not be ruled by the fights of the generations past, which is foolish.
+And to declare that our future will not be ruled by the fights of the generations past, which is foolish.

-So together let us continue in the spirit of cooperation and goodwill that has finally brought us to this incredible historic breakthrough.
+So together, let us continue in the spirit of cooperation and goodwill that has finally brought us to this incredible historic breakthrough.

 If we do together, we will reach the Middle East's incredible destiny, a safe and prosperous and beautiful crossroads of culture and commerce, faith in humanity and geographic center.